p2pcollab/lmdb-rs/README.md

 git clone --recursive git@github.com:mozilla/lmdb-rs.git cd lmdb-rs
 # Update the version string in Cargo.toml and src/lib.rs and temporarily change
-# the lmdb-rkv-sys dependency in Cargo.toml to the latest version on crates.io.
+# the lmdb-lofire-sys dependency in Cargo.toml to the latest version on crates.io.
 cargo publish
 git tag $VERSION # where $VERSION is the updated version string git push git@github.com:mozilla/lmdb-rs.git --tags
-# Change the lmdb-rkv-sys dependency in Cargo.toml back to a path dependency
+# Change the lmdb-lofire-sys dependency in Cargo.toml back to a path dependency
 # on the ./lmdb-sys directory.
 ```